chamik/website/src/about.md

 I am a programmer.
 I sometimes play the guitar, climb a wall or touch grass outside.
 [I like to read](https://knih.chamik.eu/) (mostly sci-fi) and sometimes even write something.
 I teach programming to younger generations.
 I like tea and believe in the goodness of humanity.

-I'm currently studying informatics at the [Faculty of Mathematics and Physics of Charles University](https://www.mff.cuni.cz/en).
+I'm currently studying computer science at the [Faculty of Mathematics and Physics of Charles University](https://www.mff.cuni.cz/en).
 I work at [CZ.NIC](https://www.nic.cz/).

 Most of my projects can be found on my [github](https://github.com/chamik), the rest somewhere here on the site.